Ever heard of Wallis Blue, Scheele's Green or Mummy Brown? Read about some colors that have been named after people.

 - Scheele's Green was named after Swedish chemist Carl Wilhelm Scheele, who discovered that arsenic made bright green in 1775.
 Arsenic-based pigments became all the rage for wallpaper to clothing in the eighteenth century, and caused countless deaths, opens a new window, and, perhaps, even the death of Napoleon, opens a new window.

 - Minion Yellow is named after the Minions, opens a new window.
 Surprised?
-Nah.
+Nah, of course you're not.

 - Alice Blue, an ice-blue color, was named after Alice Roosevelt Longworth, opens a new window, the daughter of President Teddy Roosevelt.
 He once said of Alice, "I can either run the country or I can attend to Alice, but I cannot possibly do both."